cbbutler01/README-Generator/README.md

-  # README Generator
+  # Network-Socially

   ## Description
-  An easy way to get a README file out of the way, without the hassle of formatting after big projects
+  An API for users to share their thoughts, react to friends' thoughts, and create a friends list using NoSQL, Express, Mongoose, and Mongo

   ## Table of Contents
     -[Installation](#installation)